-DANIEL PETERSCHMIDT: I spent over two hours making my own avatar.
+D PETERSCHMIDT: I spent over two hours making my own avatar.
 But I didn’t really like it.
 You know, just slicked back wet hair and torn skinny jeans.
 And it just looked like they were about to head to a punk concert or something.
 But I really dug my co-workers avatars—a mage, a werewolf, and of course Baywatch Ira.

 LAUREN YOUNG: Oh my god, we’re doing it.
 30 minutes later, guys, and we finally are meeting up with each other.

 D PETERSCHMIDT: Eventually we all teleported to CB’s space.
 It was a Friday afternoon.
 And for the first time in a decade, we were all going to listen to the show together again.
 And things had changed.
 There was no more amphitheater, no more giant rising sun, just a homemade game room.

 IRA FLATOW: Yeah, it seems to be people are filtering in, as we used to say.
 And we’re not even offering hors d’oeuvres.
 That’s the miracle of it.

 D PETERSCHMIDT: So we got there early.
 And as we were finding our seats, we watched as members of the original group teleport in one by one.
 There was Beragon, a.k.a.
 Matt Burr looking strong and stoic.
 Violet was hopping around in her realistic rabbit avatar.
 CB was wearing a Science Friday t-shirt that she made.